-How to Choose the Right Diet Plan for You
+Diet Plans that Work: How to Choose the Right Diet Plan for You

 Choosing the right diet plan is an important step to losing weight.
-Learn about the different types of diet plans here and see which could work best for you to see success!
+Learn about the different types of diet plans and how bistroMD delivers healthy meals for weight loss straight to you.

-Simply put, diet plans are the nutritional framework of what a daily intake consists of based on nutritional needs and goals.
-Though some diet plans drive successful and sustainable weight loss, others claim desirable and tremendous results in a relatively short amount of time.
+Diet plans are the nutritional framework of what a daily intake consists of based on nutritional needs and goals.
+As some diet plans drive successful and sustainable weight loss, others claim desirable and tremendous results in a relatively short amount of time.

 The Different Types of Diet Plans